effektif/admin-docs/docs/optional.rst

 * There are sufficient licenses.
 * (Optional) There are groups defined.

-Start the validation by clicking on *Validate*.
+Start the validation by selecting *Validate*.
 If the configuration is valid, the *Synchronise* button is enabled.
-If the configuration is not valid, a list with more detailed information will be shown.
+If the configuration is not valid, the page shows a list with more detailed information.
-In that case fix any listed issue and run the configuration again.
+In that case fix the issues and run the configuration again.

-Every time the configuration is changed, the validation must be executed again.
+Every time you change the configuration, the validation must be executed again.

-Note the validation might take several seconds depending on the number of users you want to synchronise and the perfomance of the Active Directory.
+Note the validation might take several seconds depending on the number of users you want to synchronise and the perfomance of the Active Directory server.

 Synchronising users and groups